Common Questions about Men’s Incontinence Causes & Solutions

 - feeling confused.

-Please go to the nearest clinic or Emergency Department to discuss your symptoms and obtain treatment.
+Please go to the nearest medical clinic or Emergency Department to discuss your symptoms and obtain treatment.
 Be sure to tell the attending physician that you are using the Contino® and bring a copy of these instructions for use.
 Please report this situation to the training center and/or Professional as soon as reasonably possible.

 Yes, all Contino® branded products come with a Limited Warranty.

 Maybe.
 Non-Contino® branded products may be covered by the product manufacturer.
 Review the product labeling for contact information.

 Urinary Incontinence (UI) is defined as the involuntary leakage of urine.
 UI is a debilitating condition that impacts the physical and emotional wellbeing of sufferers.

 The main types of UI are:

 - Stress UI – Leakage when you: laugh, cough, sneeze, exercise, bend over, lift something heavy, etc.;

 - Urge UI – Leakage due to a sudden, intense urgency to go to the bathroom;